spettersson/splunk4patientprivacy/data_guide.md

 #### **2. Understand How to Configure Event Line-Breaking**

-A key role of a sourcetype is to apply event line-breaking configurations which control how Splunk recognizes the start and end of each event.
+A key role of a sourcetype is to apply [event line-breaking configurations](https://docs.splunk.com/Documentation/Splunk/latest/Data/Configureeventlinebreaking) which control how Splunk determines the start and end of each event.
 This prevents issues like ending up with multiple log records in a single event or a single log record split into multiple events.

 Example Configuration:
 ```ini